MichaelFish199/Excel-Exercises/README.md

 Hi

-In this file there are 100 Excel exercises.
+In this file there are some Excel exercises.
 Each containing hint and answear cell.
+This project is abandoned and will be deleted later.